 Every Mind Matters

 This site has a section on COVID-19 and mental wellbeing.
 It offers self-help tips, for managing loneliness, worry about COVID-19 and working from home.
-There are also suggestions for getting a better night's sleep better.
+There are also suggestions for getting a better night's sleep.
 The site includes links to resources and national support services, to help you look after your mental wellbeing.

 Visit Every Mind Matters' website